 The Impact of Image Compression on Page Load Time

-A big part of my role as Technical Evangelist at Yottaa is to speak at Meetup groups about web performance.
-In my presentations I cover some easy ways to increase the performance of a website.
+Image compression can have a significant impact on page load time.
+Compressing images can result in a faster page load time.
+A big part of my role as a Technical Evangelist at Yottaa is to speak at Meetup groups about web performance.
+In my presentations, I cover some easy ways to increase the performance of a website.
 One of my favorites is also one of the most impactful, and it happens to be incredibly easy to do: Lossy Image Compression.
 This post will cover the impact of compressing images on Page Load Time and I’ll even prove that impact with some tests towards the bottom.

 When I talk at meetups, the way I introduce image compression to my audiences is to show a screenshot I took while building the presentation.
 I warn everyone that I am about to move ahead to a second image – one that’s compressed using a lossy algorithm.
 Many in the audience assume lossy compression results in significantly inferior display quality for the image.
 But when I click forward to the next slide no one notices the difference between the first and second image.
 Hasn’t happened yet, despite the fair warning I give.
 I even arrow back and forth between the compressed and uncompressed images, and the difference is still tough to see.